ModECI/MDF/examples/PyTorch/PyTorch_MDF/benchmark_script/readme.md

         return model

-    **To define the model data and get it ready for benchmarking, we have to define the model data in this form**
+    **To define the model data and get it ready for benchmarking, we have to define the model input data in this form**

     def get_example_input():